mlfoundations/open_flamingo/README.md

 --vqav2_image_dir_path path/to/vqav2/images
 --vqav2_annotation_path path/to/vqav2/v2_mscoco_train2014_annotations.json
 --vqav2_question_path path/to/vqav2/v2_OpenEnded_mscoco_train2014_questions.json
+--report_to_wandb
+--wandb_run_name online-eval
 ```

+This script will evaluate checkpoints in the model_dir directory as they are saved and push results to wandb.

 ### Wandb
 To log to wandb, use the --report_to wandb flag.
 The run name will be specified using the --run_name argument.
 To specify the wandb project, use the --wandb_project argument and use wandb_entity to specify the wandb entity.